 Follow the instructions on the AWS web site to install the CloudWatch Agent on your host.

-Note: If you choose to enable Amazon CloudWatch Logs in your AWS environment, you should make sure that you are not collecting more data than you need because this service incurs AWS costs based upon usage.
-See the pricing information to plan and configure your usage.
+Note: If you choose to enable CloudWatch Logs in your Amazon Web Services (AWS) environment, you should make sure that you are not collecting more data than you need because this service incurs AWS costs based upon usage.
+See the Amazon CloudWatch pricing information to plan and configure your usage.

 - Configure the agent to send Windows logs to the group Apache-Access-Logs.